thenathanjones/muro/README.md

 I've built Muro as a .NET 4 project, so the runtime will need to be installed.
 Configuration
 -------------
-On startup, Luces will look for a configuration file in the installed directory called "muro.yml".
+On startup, Muro will look for a configuration file in the installed directory called "muro.yml".
 If one isn't present, it will create one with a sample configuration and close.
 You may supply the full path to an alternative config file as an argument to the service.
 Here is an example config:

-     # Configuration file for Muro build light tool
+     # Configuration file for Muro build monitoring tool
      -
        servertype: CruiseControl
        url: http://10.1.1.2:8153/go/cctray.xml